flexaddicted/developers-sky-com/internal/_posts/2016-01-05-fun-with-nsoperations.markdown

 excerpt: "Leverage the powerful of NSOperations"
 ---

-I really like how `NSOperation`s work.
+Keeping your app responsive could be a very challenging task.
+If you are performing long running operations in the main thread you could end up with a sluggish and unresponsive user interface.
+In iOS a powerful way to move work off the main thread can be achieved through [`NSOperation`](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/NSOperation_class/) and [`NSOperationQueue`](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/NSOperationQueue_class/) classes.
 I used them a lot during my previous development and I will continue to use them.

-What is an `NSOperation`?
+So, what is an `NSOperation`?
 A good definition can be found in [NSHipster](http://nshipster.com/nsoperation/):

 >NSOperation represents a single unit of work.
 It’s an abstract class that offers a useful, thread-safe structure for modeling state, priority, dependencies, and management.

-So, why using `NSOperation`s?
+And, why use `NSOperation`s?
 Because you are able to abstract in a very good way a self-contained task your application needs to accomplish.

 An `NSOperation` can be described through a finite state machine.
-The possible state are: pending, ready, executing, finished and cancelled.
+Possible state are: pending, ready, executing, finished and cancelled.
 The relationships among these states can be represented with the following diagram.
 As you can notice, the finished state is a final one.

 ![image](/images/blogs/lb-state-machine.png)

 There are many ways to create `NSOperation`s: subclassing an `NSOperation`, using `NSInvocationOperation` or creating `NSBlockOperation`.
 I prefer the subclass way.
 Why?
 Because you can create an instance of it and reuse it across all the application.

 An `NSOperation` can run in two different flavors: non-asynchronous (or non-concurrent) and asynchronous (or concurrent).
-Before explain the difference between the two, I would highlight that starting from iOS 8 the property `concurrent` has been replaced with the more clear `asynchronous` one.
+Before explaining the difference between the two, I would highlight that starting from iOS 8 the property `concurrent` has been replaced with the more clear `asynchronous` one.
 In this manner it is possible to determinate if an `NSOperation` executes synchronously in the main method (see below) or asynchronously.

 So, what is the difference between a non-asynchronous and an asynchronous operation?